lewdavidson/mfw/README.md

 * _git clone the link from lewdavidson's Git Hub account_
 * _open the mfw/ my-first-webpage.html_

-_the will run in the browser of your choice._
+_this will run in the browser of your choice._

 ## Known Bugs